 Build System Changes

-The MSBuild system is used to build Visual C++ projects.
-However, in Visual Studio 2008 and earlier releases, the VCBuild system was used.
-Certain file types and concepts that depended on VCBuild either do not exist or are represented differently in the current system.
+In Microsoft Visual C++ 2010, the MSBuild system is used instead of the VCBuild system to build Visual C++ projects.
+As part of this change, certain file types and concepts in earlier releases of Visual C++ either do not exist or are represented differently in the current system.
 This document discusses the differences in the current build system.

 Project files no longer use the .vcproj file name extension.
 Visual Studio automatically converts project files that were created by an earlier release of Visual C++ to the format that is used by the current system.
 For more information about how to manually upgrade a project, see /Upgrade (devenv.exe).